Introduction

 GPT (GUID Partition Table):

-• This partition handles disks larger than 2 TB.
+• Supports disks larger than 2 TB

 Creating MBR Partitions

-sudo fdisk /dev/sdX
+$ sudo fdisk /dev/sda

-Step2 : Now, Create a new partition using the following:
+Step2 : Now, create a new partition using the following:

 • Press n to create a partition.

-• Select the primary or extended partition we want to create.
+• Select the primary partition first, and then the extended partition we want to create.

-Step3 : Now, Write changes:
+Step3 : Now, save changes:

-Creating MBR Extended and Logical Partitions
+Now, Creating MBR Extended and Logical Partitions

 Step1 : Create an extended partition first :